urbanrobo/999-00003-A/README.md

    * 4.7 - All cables shall pass through glands seals (aka cord grips) on the External Box (201-00001-A) to provide strain relief / limit cable harnesses vibration and thus reduce connector fretting.
    * 4.8 - All black caulking above the front windshield window shall be smooth enough to promote solid company branding.
    * 4.9 - All harnesses shall pass through metal surface using rubber grommets to prevent scratches to the wiring.
-   * 4.10 - All No excessive length cable.
+   * 4.10 - All harnesses shall have more more then 6 inches of excessive cable length.
-   * 4.11 - All connectors must be Commercial Off The Shelf (COTS) and not

 5. Security:
    * 5.1 - For legal / IP reasons is shall be clear that customers are not allowed to touch hardware.